 - When you forget your password, there are three methods to reset it, including password resetting email, HiLookVision, and security questions.
 You have to configure at least one password resetting method.
 Refer to Set Password Resetting Email and HiLookVision for details. - For unlock pattern.
 Refer to Set Unlock Pattern for details. - For general system parameters.
 Refer to General for details. - For general network parameters.
 Refer to General for details. - For storage device configuration.
 Refer to Storage Device for details. - For adding network cameras.
-Refer to Network Camera for details. - For platform configuration.
+Refer to Network Camera for details. - For Wi-Fi Match.
+Refer to Add Wi-Fi Camera for details. - For platform configuration.
 Refer HiLookVision to for details.